China scrambles jets to new defense zone, eyes U.S., Japan flights

 “We decline to comment on Chinese flights, but the United States will continue to partner with our allies and operate in the area as normal,” a Pentagon spokesman said.

-China’s Defence Ministry has said that it was aware of the U.S., Japanese and South Korean military aircraft in the zone and had tracked them all.
+China’s Defence Ministry has said that it had tracked he U.S., Japanese and South Korean military aircraft in the zone.

-Ties between China and Japan, often tense, have increasingly been frayed in recent years by regional rivalry, mutual mistrust over military intentions and what China feels is Japan’s lack of contrition over its brutal occupation of parts of China before and during World War Two.
+Ties between China and Japan have increasingly been frayed in recent years by regional rivalry, mutual mistrust over military intentions and what China feels is Japan’s lack of contrition over its brutal occupation of parts of China before and during World War Two.

-In a show of support for the military, Chinese President Xi Jinping visited a base in Jinan in eastern China, where he said “military training is critical to beef up the PLA’s (People’s Liberation Army) war capacities”, according to the Xinhau news agency.
+In a show of support for the military, Chinese President Xi Jinping visited a base in Jinan in eastern China, where he said “military training is critical to beef up the PLA’s (People’s Liberation Army) war capacities”, Xinhua reported.

-Xi did not make direct mention of the East China Sea air defense zone.
+Xi did not make direct mention of the East China Sea air defence zone.

 “Though life is becoming better, history can’t be forgotten and those who made sacrifices for (the) new China’s founding must be remembered,” Xinhua quoted Xi as saying in a separate report.